 In October 1979, a group of geologists in a rugged part of Western Australia sighted a glimmer in an anthill.
-The glimmer was from diamonds and the anthill was located in the heart of a region known as East Kimberley.
-It was history in the making and little did they know they were about to uncover and find of such significance that it would change the diamond industry forever.
+The glimmer was from diamonds, and the anthill was in the heart of a region known as the East Kimberley, which sits on the land of the traditional owners of the Miriwung, Gidja, Malgnin and Wularr people in Western Australia and the Northern Territory.
+It was history in the making, and little did they know they were about to uncover a find of such significance that it would change the diamond industry forever.

-The discovery provided the world with an unprecedented stream of diamonds in all colours including the unique violet blue.
-But of all the stones the mine would reveal came the most highly prized, highly coveted and supremely precious rare pink diamonds.
-Better still, the pink diamonds from this mine would be of incomparable brilliance and beauty.
+The discovery provided the world with an unprecedented stream of coloured diamonds, including the unique violet-blue.
+Of all the natural coloured diamonds to come out of the Argyle mines, the stone that became the most highly prized and coveted was the supremely precious, rare pink diamond.
+Better still, the Australian pink diamonds from the Argyle mine would be of incomparable brilliance and beauty.

-The Argyle diamond mine opened on the site in 1985 and it soon became one of the largest producers supplying around 20% of the globe’s diamond supply.
-Only a tiny percentage are pink, less than 0.1%.
-However the Argyle diamond mine is the only consistent source of natural pink diamonds and it represents approximately 90% of the pink diamonds found in the world.
+The Argyle diamond mine opened on the East Kimberley site in 1985 and it soon became one of the largest producers of coloured diamonds in the world.
+Supplying around 20% of the globe’s diamond supply, the Argyle mine became a source of gems worth well over a million carats.
+While known as a successful pink diamond mine, only a tiny percentage of the coloured diamonds were pink - less than 0.1% in fact.
+Despite this, the Argyle diamond mine in the East Kimberley was the only consistent source of natural pink diamonds and it was responsible for producing 90 per cent of the pink diamonds found worldwide.

-The Argyle mine was an open cut mine until 2013.
-With the diamond yield diminishing each year, Rio Tinto invested in a strategic plan to extend the life of the mine by transitioning it to an underground operation.
-The remaining life of the Argyle mine is set to be exhausted by the end of 2020.
+The Australian diamond mine in Argyle was open-cut until 2013.
+With the number of diamonds produced diminishing each year, Rio Tinto invested in a strategic plan to extend the life of the mine by transitioning it to an underground operation.
+The remaining life of the Argyle mine was set to be exhausted by the end of 2020.

-Before the existence of the Argyle mine, random pink diamonds of intense colour saturation had been found in Brazil and African mines.
-The super saturated vivid colour spectrum of the Argyle pink diamond and the consistent supply was unparalleled and amazed industry leaders and gemmologists worldwide.
+Before the existence of the Argyle mine in Australia, pink diamonds with intense colour saturation had been found in diamond mines across Africa and Brazil.
+The super-saturated, vivid colour spectrum of the Argyle pink diamond, and the consistent diamond deposit supply, were unparalleled.

-Argyle pink diamonds are beyond rare and when the mine closes as predicted they are set to become an Australian ‘heritage’ diamond to be desperately sought after by collectors and investors across the globe.
+Following the closure of the Australian diamond mine, Argyle pink diamonds are beyond rare and are set to become an Australian ‘heritage’ diamond, desperately sought after by diamond companies, collectors, and investors around the world.